Michelleoc/pands-project/README.md

 A Heatmap is used to show correlation.
 Each square shows the correlation between the variables on each axis.
 Correlation ranges from -1 to +1.
 Values closer to zero means there is no linear trend between the two variables.
-The close to 1 the correlation is the more positively correlated they are; that is as one increases so does the other and the closer to 1 the stronger this relationship is.
+The closer to 1 the correlation is the more positively correlated they are; that is as one increases so does the other and the closer to 1 the stronger this relationship is.
 A correlation closer to -1 is similar, but instead of both increasing one variable will decrease as the other increases.

 As I plan is to use and train algorithms, the number of features and their correlation plays an important role for this.
 If there are features that are highly correlated, then training an algorithm with all the features will reduce the accuracy.
-Therefore features selection needs to be done carefully.
 The iris dataset has a low number of featues (4) but still we will see the correlation.

 Using the heatmap feature in Seaborn, we show the values on the heatmap by inserting "annot = True" and use cmap to pick the colour palette of my choice.